oporoke/compusconnect/src/USER_MANUAL.md

 ## 2. Getting Started

 ### 2.1.
-How to Log In
+How to Create an Account & Log In
 Getting into the system is your first step.
+The login screen provides options for both creating a new account and signing in.

+#### Creating a New Account
 1. Navigate to the login page.
+If you don't have an account, click the **"Don't have an account?
+Sign Up"** link.
 2.  **Enter Your Details**: Fill in your full name and email address.
 3.  **Select Your Role**: Use the dropdown menu to choose your role (e.g., Admin, Teacher, Student).
-4.  **Enter Your Password**: Type your password into the field.
+4.  **Enter a Password**: Type a password into the field.
+5. Click **Create Account**.

+#### Logging In
+1. On the login page, enter the **email address** and **password** you used to create your account.
+2. Click **Log In**.

+#### Multi-Factor Authentication (MFA)
+After both signing up and logging in, you will be asked to complete a security step:
-5.  **Multi-Factor Authentication (MFA)**: For security, you will be asked to enter a 6-digit code from your authenticator app or a code sent via SMS.
+-   **Enter MFA Code**: For security, you will be asked to enter a 6-digit code.
+You can use the "Authenticator App" or "SMS" tab.
-6. Click **Create Account** or **Verify Code** to access your dashboard.
+-   Click **Verify Code** to access your dashboard.

 > **Note**: For this demonstration version, you can enter any details and any 6-digit code to log in.